tkimhofer/nmr_bulkmag_vizualisation/README.md

         - imaginary part contains the dispersive component

 6. Recovery
      - `Mz` magnitude grows until equilibrium is re-established

 7. Repetition
      - Once equilibrium is reached, data acquisition cycle can start again
+     - the number of repetitions determines the degree of signal averaging (Bruker parameter `NS`: *Number of Scans*)
+     - the spectral signal-to-noise ratio (S/N) increases proportionally to the square root of the number of scans

 ## Refs: